FartyPants/Notepad/README.md

 # notepad extension
-adds dummy textbox to oobabooga web_ui
+adds a notepad box to oobabooga web_ui

 Purpose: save or edit parts of generated text you want to keep, without switching between browser and text editor